ethyca/fides/docs/fidesops/docs/tutorial/postgres_connection.md

 ---

 Next, we need to create a ConnectionConfig so fidesops can connect to our Flask App's database.

-Let's add a method that hits the PUT `connection` endpoint, and creates a ConnectionConfig for a `postgres` database:
+Let's add a method that hits the PATCH `connection` endpoint, and creates a ConnectionConfig for a `postgres` database:

 ### Define helper methods